 Even though the Chicco Nextfit 65 is an excellent and long-lasting convertible seat, it has deep walls that, unfortunately, retain heat on a summer day.
 This an issue with most car seats on the market.
 Thankfully, the fabric Chicco uses around baby’s head and shoulders is much lighter and doesn’t get as hot as some of the more plasticky materials we saw on other models.

 The Nextfit is easy to clean and maintain, with a removable seat cover.
 There are two elastic bands to undo to remove the headrest, and the seat cover comes off after unhooking two velcro straps on the inside of the shell.
 The fabric is machine washable on a delicate cycle and can be line dried.
 The fabrics are also easy to spot-treat and they cleaned up well in our time with the seat.
 The buckle is removable and can be cleaned with warm, soapy water.

-For the money, the Chicco Nextfit 65 is a great value at $300 but for those interested in upgrading to a nicer, zip-off fabric, Chicco has released the Chicco Nextfit Zip, for $350.
+For the money, the Chicco Nextfit 65 is a great value but for those interested in upgrading to a nicer, zip-off fabric, Chicco has released the Chicco Nextfit Zip, for a higher price.
 This offers a completely zip-on zip-off seat cushion for easy cleaning.
 I’d stick with the original version, as the technical details and ease of use have not changed enough to merit the price increase.
 Another thing, and maybe this was an oversight: A tot could be enticed to constantly play with the zipper if it was near his feet on a long road trip, which wouldn’t be ideal.